lxsmnsyc/swr-store/packages/swr-store/README.md

 ### CSR-Only Revalidation and Fetching

 SWR stores' cache revalidation and data-fetching only happens on client-side.

-Attempts to fetch on server-side throws an error.
-It is recommeded to hydrate the store first (either through `mutate` or `options.initialData`) to prevent such behavior.
+### Success Bailouts

+SWR stores, by default, deeply compare success data in between cache updates.
+This behavior prevents re-notifying subscribers when the contents of the data remains the same.
+This behavior can be overriden by providing a compare function in `options.compare`.

+`mutate` accepts an custom compare function to override this behavior as a fourth parameter.

 ## License